Topological Response Theory of Abelian Symmetry-Protected Topological Phases in Two Dimensions

 We denote $\tilde{\vec{K}}_{\alpha\beta}=\vec{q}_\alpha^T\vec{K}^{-1}\vec{q}_\beta$ in the following discussion.
 We have therefore derived an Abelian Chern-Simons-Higgs theory as the effective ``response theory'' for the gauged SPT phases.
 Physically, as long as the symmetry $G$ remains unbroken, we can always gauge the SPT phases.
 The braiding statistics of the fluxes are fully captured by the effective theory \eqref{eqn:gaugedL}.

 Let us now identify the equivalence classes of the flux statistics, as advertised in the beginning of our presentation.
 We start from the simplest case $G=\mathbb{Z}_m$.
 Then we just have a single Chern-Simons term at the level $\tilde{K}=\vec{q}^T\vec{K}^{-1}\vec{q}$.
 An ``elementary'' vortex in the Higgs field encloses $\frac{2\pi}{m}$ gauge flux, as a result of flux quantization.
-The exchange statistics of the vortices can be derived from a charge-vortex duality transformation : $\theta=-\frac{\pi \tilde{K}}{m^2}$.
+The exchange statistics of the vortices can be calculated (see the Supplementary Material~\cite{suppl} for details) : $\theta=-\frac{\pi \tilde{K}}{m^2}$.
 To claim $\theta$ (or equivalently, $\tilde{K}$) as a unique ``topological invariant'' of the $\mathbb{Z}_m$ SPT phases, we must understand when two seemingly different values of $\theta$ actually describe the same topological class.
 To this end, notice that $\theta$ is the statistical angle of a pure Higgs vortex.
 Depending on local energetics, there may be $\mathbb{Z}_m$ charges bound to it.
 Assuming $q$ elementary $\mathbb{Z}_m$ charges are attached to the vortex, the composite object has a statistical angle $\theta+\frac{2\pi q}{m}$.
-This implies that the exchange statistics of a $\mathbb{Z}_m$ flux as a ``topological invariant'' for SPT phases is defined module $\frac{2\pi}{m}$, or $\tilde{K}$ is defined module $2m$.
+This implies that the exchange statistics of a $\mathbb{Z}_m$ flux as a ``topological invariant'' for SPT phases is defined modulo $\frac{2\pi}{m}$, or $\tilde{K}$ is defined modulo $2m$.
 Two SPT phases whose corresponding statistical angles differ by an integer multiple of $\frac{2\pi}{m}$ should be considered as being equivalent, since the statistics can be changed by just adjusting the local energetics without affecting the bulk.
 Therefore the equivalance classes of $\tilde{K}$ is at most $\mathbb{Z}_{2m}$.